FrontISTR/FrontISTR_manual/markdown_files/en/docs/theory/theory_03.md

 # Dynamic Analysis Method

-The dynamic problem analysis method with direct time integration applied is described in this section.
-As shown in the following, time history response analysis with an implicit method and explicit method can be performed in this development code.
+In this section, the dynamic problem analysis method with a direct time integration method applied is described.
+As presented below, with this development code, it is possible to perform time history response analysis by an implicit or explicit method.

-## Formulation of Implicit Method
+## Formulation of the implicit method

-Direct time integration is applied to the solution of the equation of motion as shown in the following equation, targeting dynamic problems.
+Focusing on dynamic problems, the direct time integration method was applied to solve the following equation motion indicated:

 $$
 \begin{equation}